-The Board of Directors has reviewed the shares currently available under the 2006 Stock Incentive Plan and has determined that it is appropriate to increase the maximum number of shares authorized for issuance under the 2006 Stock Incentive Plan.
-As of March 30, 2010, (i) 4,368,977 shares have been issued upon exercise of options or vesting of non-vested shares under the 2006 Stock Incentive Plan, (ii) option grants representing 1,501,267 shares were outstanding under the 2006 Stock Incentive Plan and (iii) 714,667 shares of restricted stock had been awarded under the 2006 Stock Incentive Plan and not otherwise forfeited, cancelled or vested.
-The total number of shares of common stock available for awards under the 2006 Stock Incentive Plan currently is 540,954, which the Board believes is inadequate for the purpose of providing future equity incentives.
-The Board has determined that increasing the amount of shares of common stock issuable under the 2006 Stock Incentive Plan is necessary in order to be able to grant additional equity awards to continue to retain and motivate key employees in the continuing difficult homebuilding environment.
-As a result, the Board is asking the stockholders to approve an amendment to the 2006 Stock Incentive Plan that would increase the number of shares authorized for issuance by 250,000 shares from 1,600,000 (excluding shares that were rolled into the 2006 Stock Incentive Plan from our former incentive plan) to 1,850,000.
+The Board of Directors has reviewed the shares currently available under the 2006 Plan and has determined that it is appropriate to increase the maximum number of shares authorized for issuance under the 2006 Plan.
+As of March 30, 2012, (i) 5,057,444 shares have been issued upon exercise of options or vesting of non-vested shares under the 2006 Plan, (ii) option grants representing 825,667 shares were outstanding under the 2006 Plan and (iii) 1,067,700 shares of restricted stock had been awarded under the 2006 Plan and not otherwise forfeited, cancelled or vested.
+The total number of shares of common stock available for awards under the 2006 Plan currently is 240,572, which the Board believes is inadequate for the purpose of providing future equity incentives.
+The Board has determined that increasing the amount of shares of common stock issuable under the 2006 Plan is necessary in order to be able to grant additional equity awards to continue to attract, retain and motivate key employees in the continuing difficult homebuilding environment.
+As a result, the Board is asking the stockholders to approve the amendment to the 2006 Plan that approval would increase the number of shares available under the Plan by 1,200,000 shares to 3,050,000.
+In addition to the proposed 3,050,000 total availability in the 2006 Plan, our prior plan had 5,900,000 shares approved, of that amount 1,863,832 shares were transferred into the 2006 Plan because they were never granted or were granted and subsequently canceled or forfeited.

-The affirmative vote of a majority of the votes cast on the proposal is required for approval of this amendment to the 2006 Stock Incentive Plan, provided that the total votes cast on the proposal represent over 50% in interest of all securities entitled to vote on the proposal.
+The affirmative vote of a majority of the votes cast on the proposal is required for approval of this amendment to the 2006 Plan, provided that the total votes cast on the proposal represent over 50% in interest of all securities entitled to vote on the proposal.
 For purposes of the vote on this amendment, broker non-votes and abstentions will have the same effect as votes against the proposal, unless holders of more than 50% in interest of all securities entitled to vote on the proposal cast votes, in which event broker non-votes will not have any effect on the result of the vote.